-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 Across America, most inmates getting out after serving a lengthy sentence are offered some kind of transitional housing or a slot in a halfway house.

 That usually involves communal living in cramped quarters with other ex-convicts.
-Often, there are strict curfews, limits on visitors and other prison-like rules and restrictions.
+Often, there are strict curfews, limits on visitors and other prisonlike rules and restrictions.
 Some former inmates chafe at those limits, because it can limit their ability to reconnect with family or find a job.

 But this program has none of that.
 Participants come and go as they please.
 Issues that arise are worked out like any normal roommate situation.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.